Close

 • 27 Aug, 2024

-You Complete Guide to ILOE (Involuntary Loss of Employment)
+Your Complete Guide to ILOE (Involuntary Loss of Employment)

 Dubai’s job market can be unpredictable, and unforeseen circumstances may sometimes lead to job loss beyond your control.
-It can be a great setback for the UAE nationals and expats not having a financial backup.
+It can be a great setback for the UAE nationals and expats who do not have a financial backup.
 However, the UAE government has introduced the Involuntary Loss of Employment (ILOE) Scheme to help you during times of uncertainty.
 This scheme aims to provide financial stability to residents who suddenly lose their jobs during a transitional period.
 So, what exactly is ILOE, what are its benefits, and how can you apply for it?
 In this blog, we will provide you with all the necessary information regarding ILOE (Involuntary Loss of Employment).

 What is Involuntary Loss of Employment Insurance (ILOE)?